 - Great technology if they are secured.
-Hacker's paradise if not. - If it does not require a password it is OPEN and it is less secure! - Be sure you only access HTTPS:// sites on open WiFi networks - At home: Use encryption.
-WPA-PSK or stronger. - Use your own personal hotspot (Smartphone, Verizon JetPack, AT&T Velocity)
+Hacker's paradise if not. - If it does not require a password, it is OPEN and less secure! - At home: Use passwords for encryption. - Use your own personal hotspot (Smartphone, AT&T Velocity, Verizon JetPack)